Settings

 SSNs make terrible secrets and it's insane that you could harm a live person by knowing their SSN.
 I doubt that insanity stops just because you're dead.

-• klodolph 10 months ago
+• klodolph a year ago

 > I doubt that insanity stops just because you're dead.